tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Expires

-The `Upload-Expires` header indicates time after which the unfinished upload expires.
+The `Upload-Expires` header indicates the time after which the unfinished upload expires.
 A Server MAY wish to remove incomplete uploads after a given period of time to prevent abandoned uploads from taking up extra storage.
 The Client SHOULD use this header to determine if an upload is still valid before attempting to the resume the upload.

 This header MUST be included in every `PATCH` response if the upload is going to expire.
-If the expiration is known at the creation the `Upload-Expires` header MUST be included in response to the initial `POST` request.
+If the expiration is known at the creation, the `Upload-Expires` header MUST be included in the response to the initial `POST` request.
 Its value MAY change over time.

-If a Client does attempt to resume an upload which has since been removed by the Server, the Server SHOULD respond with `404 Not Found` or `410 Gone` status.
+If a Client does attempt to resume an upload which has since been removed by the Server, the Server SHOULD respond with the`404 Not Found` or `410 Gone` status.
 The latter one SHOULD be used if the Server is keeping track of expired uploads.
 In both cases the Client MUST start a new upload.

 The value of the `Upload-Expires` header MUST be in [RFC 2616](http://tools.ietf.org/html/rfc2616) datetime format.